The research that

 - Fund diversification can significantly improve risk-adjusted returns: from 0.25 (return per year/annual return volatility) with one fund per vintage to almost 0.70 with five funds, and 1.00 for ten.

-- We find evidence of economies of specialization - an action item is more likely to be successfully implemented if the fund’s other deals pursue related actions, especially in the case of governance engineering and operational improvements.
+- Evidence of economies of specialization - an action item is more likely to be successfully implemented if the fund's other deals pursue related actions, especially in the case of governance engineering and operational improvements.

 - Portfolio companies significantly improve operations, boost top-line, engage in financial engineering, and reduce their working capital needs.
 Most of these changes turn out not to be temporary: they persist even after PE firms exit.